ZeWaka/CommentAgent/README.md

 # Optional.
 Defaults to true.
 caseSensitive: true

-# A mapping of action names to user group permissions.
+# A mapping of event types to user group permissions.
 # Form of event type:group name or combined names (Explained lower in the README).
 # Optional, defaults to CONTRIBUTOR or OWNER for each.
 permissionMappings: